zenpho/AxoPanelControls/README.md

 ![assigning parameters for hardware control](usage-4.png)

 Parameters inside subpatches using 'on parent' are supported.
 Even sub-subpatched parameters are supported although the parameter label will not always be shown correctly on the LCD in this case.

-## Store and recall

-A MIDI PROGRAM CHANGE #127 will transmit a 'snapshot' as MIDI CONTROL CHANGE messages for all assigned parameters, and MIDI SYSTEM EXCLUSIVE data.
-These may be recorded by a MIDI sequencer and retransmitted to the hardware for simple and total recall of the system state.

-See also [labelsystem](../../) and [ccsystem](../../tree/ccsystem) alternative systems.

 ---
 LCD behaviour is workable but not ideal with ctrl/toggle, ctrl/button, ctrl/cb16, ctrl/i, and ctrl/i_radio types.
 CAN YOU HELP?